 Google often has good reason to rewrite titles, which they’ve documented for all to read.
 Still, you’ve put a lot of work into your title tags, and for the sake of accuracy, marketing, legal, or plain aesthetics, you might cringe to see your masterworks rewritten in search results.

 At the very least, if Google isn’t displaying your title the way you intended, you should at least know about it.

 Here, we’ve compiled 10 of the most common scenarios in which Google is likely to rewrite your titles, along with strategies to beat them, so your title tags are more likely to display exactly how you want them.

 The biggest takeaway from our study of 81,000 titles is title length causes more Google rewriting than any other reason.

 Many SEOs know that Google’s desktop results have a display limit of 600 pixels.
 If your title reaches longer than that, Google will almost certainly rewrite it – often simply cutting it off in an awkward place.

 What many don’t realize, however, is Google also tends to rewrite short titles as well.
 The graph below shows Google rewrites both extremely short titles and long titles alike over 95% of the time.

 Keep in mind that Google’s mobile results can differ wildly from its desktop results.
 It’s not unusual to see your complete title displayed on mobile and a completely different result on desktop – often with a changed meaning.

 This illustrates why you want to know exactly when Google rewrites your title.
 The title you thought searchers were seeing has been replaced by something completely different.

-Strategy: To prevent Google rewriting based on length, aim for between 51-60 characters.
+Strategy: To prevent Google from rewriting based on length, we recommend titles between 51-60 characters in length.
 This seems to be the “sweet spot” where Google rewrites the fewest number of titles.